 Dizziness and Vertigo

-If you suspect that you have Multiple Sclerosis symptoms, you may want to consider Lyme disease.
+If you suspect that you have Multiple Sclerosis symptoms, you may want to consider testing for Lyme disease.
+We've heard good reports from people who get their testing done by IGeneX.

 Correlation between Vitamin D and Slower Disease Progression in Multiple sclerosis Patients